-This structure supports the population of the DMTF|Out-of-Band Remote Access group, as defined in the DMTF's MASTER.MIF and describes the attributes and policy settings of a hardware facility that may be used to gain remote access to a hardware system when the operating system is not available due to power-down status, hardware failures, or boot failures.
+This structure describes the attributes and policy settings of a hardware facility that may be used to gain remote access to a hardware system when the operating system is not available due to power-down status, hardware failures, or boot failures.

-Offset Name Length Value Description 00h Туре BYTE 30 Out-of-Band Remote Access indicator 01h Length BYTE 06h Length of the structure.
+Offset Name Length Value 00h Туре BYTE 30 Out-of-Band Remote Access indicator 01h Length BYTE 06h Length of the structure.
 02h Handle WORD Varies The handle, or instance number, associated with the structure.
 04h Manufacturer Name BYTE STRING The number of the string that contains the manufacturer of the out-of-band access facility.
-05h Connections BYTE Bit-field Identifies the current remote-access connections: Bits 7:2 Reserved for future definition by this specification, set to all zeros.
-Bit 1 Outbound Connection Enabled.
-Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to contact an alert management facility when critical conditions occur.
-Bit 0 Inbound Connection Enabled.
+05h Connections BYTE Bit-field Identifies the current remote-access connections:Bits 7:2Reserved for future definition by this specification, set to all zeros.Bit 1Outbound Connection Enabled.
+Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to contact an alert management facility when critical conditions occur.Bit 0Inbound Connection Enabled.
+Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to contact an alert management facility when critical conditions occur.Bit 0Inbound Connection Enabled.
 Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to receive incoming connections for the purpose of remote operations or problem management